deriv-com/SmartCharts/README.md

 > Note: When you send pull requests, remember to set the base branch to `dev`.

 Once your changes have been merged to `dev`, it will immediately deployed to [charts.binary.com/beta](https://charts.binary.com/beta/).

+### Developer Notes

+#### Separation of App and Library

+There should be a clear distinction between developing for app and developing for library.
+Library source code is all inside `src` folder, whereas app source code is inside `app`.

+Webpack determines whether to build an app or library depending on whether an environment variable `BUILD_MODE` is set to `app`.
+Setting this variable switches the entry point of the project, but on the **same** `webpack.config.js` (the one on the root folder).
+The `webpack.config.js` in the `app` folder is never actually used in this process; what the `webpack.config.js` in the `app` does is offer a guide to how to use the smartcharts library as an npm package.
+We do it this way to develop the app to have hot reload available when we modify library files.

 ### Manual Deployment